Presentation Guidelines For HCI Researchers and other Computer Scientists

 - Do not put a "Thank you!
 Any questions?" slide at the end of your presentation (nor anywhere else).
 Although polite, this is a useless slide and looks especially weird for someone looking at your slides after the talk.
 Instead, provide a summary slide that gives a wrap-up of your topics and helps the audience identify/remember questions they might have.
 Thank the audience and ask for questions verbally while that slide is shown (and preferably after you explained the summary).

-- If you include a graphic, wherever possible, use a vector-based image (Illustrator and most PostScript and PDF files are vector-based).
+- If you include a graphic, wherever possible, use a vector-based image (SVG, Illustrator, and most PDF files are vector-based).
 It will give the best visual results when scaling it up or down to any size.
 Most logos consisting of text, simple lines or simple graphical shapes are usually available in this format if you look hard enough.

 - For images only available in raster (pixel) form, such as photos or most icons, use the highest resolution version of the image you can find.
 Put it into your presentation at that highest resolution and let the presentation software scale it down as appropriate — if you scale it down yourself in an external program like Photoshop, you throw away information that will be missing when showing the presentation on a higher-resolution screen than anticipated, or when printing your slides to PDF or paper.